dqops/dqo/docs/checks/column/sql/index.md

 # Checks/column/sql

-**This is a list of sql column checks in DQOps and a brief description of what they do.**
+**This is a list of sql column data quality checks supported by DQOps and a brief description of what they do.**